Documentation Index

 See your trace in Lemma

 Open the Lemma dashboard and navigate to Traces.
-Your run appears within a few seconds — click it to see timing, input, output, and any child spans from provider instrumentation.
+Your trace appears within seconds; click a trace to inspect span timing, model calls, tool spans, and metadata.

 What’s next